tylerneylon/msgbox/readme.md

 ## Building and using

-Using the library in your code simply requires including `msgbox.h`.
+Using the library in your code requires including `msgbox.h`.

 There are two ways to link with the library.